blukatdevelopment/FPS_Framework/Planning/README.md

 Minimalistic multiplayer arena shooter.

-# Adventure Gamemode
+# Active stories

-Things that need to be done:
-- Menus to access and configure adventure mode
-- Overworld class to manage active Treadmills
-- Treadmill class to render one portion of the map
-- Terrain data storage
-- Actor/Item storage
-- placeholder world generation

-The following steps are the tentative roadmap.
-WIth this much scope, things will likely change between steps.

 ## Auth service
-- Build auth service in other repo.
+- DONE Build auth service in other repo.
-- Set up outward-facing nodejs server to offer this service.
+- Set up outward-facing nodejs server to offer this service, at least just to test.
 - Build static Util method in this project to attempt to connect and use configured auth service endpoint.

-## Load singleplayer Overworld
-- upon starting singleplayer game, check if savefile already exists and load then
-- loading should get actors, items, terrain, and adventure settings from that save file
-- Create GetItem(id), GetItemIds(), GetItems() (and equivalents for actors and TerrainCells) in database manager